Pandaqi/Pandaqi-Studio/pandaqi-studio/content/magnetmen/_index.md

 To be honest, this game is so small and simple that I pretty casually worked on it in between much larger projects.
 The game was done within a few days.
 It almost feels like it just dropped into my lap.
 And yet, it works _great_, even better than I could've hoped for.

+## Credits

+The fonts used are **Vina Sans** (headings) and **Urbanist** (body).
+Both freely available from Google Fonts.

+The Magnetmen were generated using DALL-E 3 image AI.
+If there's one thing those AIs can consistently do, it's combine physical resources (such as metal or wood) into coherent images of characters or poses!
+Everything else (assets, icons, rules, code, etcetera) is mine.